GoncaloLuzRocha/ASB-2023/README.md

 4: renamer.py;

 and then run the file that is the output from rename.py, with raxml, i ran it with raxmlHPC-PTHREADS-SSE3, but be my guess and try the other raxml versions.

+update, the way i made this, is wrong, i should align before concatenating the sequences. in this im concatenating before the alignemnt.